Want to know how fast something moves? This blog explains speed in simple words.

 Example,

-Two cars moving in opposite directions at 60 km/h and 40 km/h have a relative speed of 100 km/h.
-This is the speed at which they approach each other.
+If two cars move in opposite directions at 60 km/h and 40 km/h, their relative speed is 100 km/h.
+This tells how fast they get closer to each other.

 Comparison Table of Speed Types